 Team – $9.00/user/month with free trial.
-Along with the other benefits, Team users can comment, see revision history, access more integrations, and have password protected publishing.
+Along with the other benefits, Team users can comment, see the revision history, access more integrations, and have password protected publishing.

 Enterprise – Price is agreed upon with Lucidchart after a consultation.
 Enterprise users have the added benefits of team folders, setting document statues, domain control, IP whitelisting, and making sharing restrictions.

 Support – Most support is provided via the text-based help center, and there are no support benefits in their pricing plans.
 If needed, you can contact them by email.